xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 >
 > :param is_radian: the returned value (only Rx/Ry/Rz) is in radians or not, default is self.default_is_radian
 >
-> :return: tuple((code, threshold)), only when code is 0, the returned result is correct.
+> :return: tuple((code, distance)), only when code is 0, the returned result is correct.
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.
 > &ensp;&ensp;&ensp;&ensp;distance: [x(mm), y(mm), z(mm), Rx(° or rad), Ry(° or rad), Rz(° or rad)]